 Receive your Username and password

 All students are automatically given a network account, with a unique username, when they are enrolled at FSU.
-Your FSU username and password will be e-mailed to the home e-mail address you provided to FSU.
+Your FSU username and ID will be e-mailed to the home e-mail address you provided to FSU.
 Additionally, you can use the Find My Username utility to look up your username.

 Activate your FSU Network Account

 The network account is the core of computing access at FSU.
 It gives managed and secure access to the campus network and FSU computing resources.
 Before you can use your FSU network account for the first time, you must visit FSU's Password and Account Management Portal to set up your unique password and identity account security.

 The first time you log in to e-mail, you will need to set your preferred display language and home time zone for your account.
 Be sure to Save your selections.

 Register your computer and devices on the FSU network

 FSU provides free Internet access for all students on campus.
 To access FSU’s free Internet, you must register your computer and devices on the FSU network.